As you probably know, I now lead group trips to London.

 8. Pack in the right gear.

 You can do either a travel pack you wear, like a backpack, or a small carry-on suitcase with wheels.
-I adore this Tom Bihn carry-on because it converts easily from shoulder strap to comfortable backpack, and mine still looks brand new after years of use to several countries.
+I adore all my gear from Tom Bihn; it all still looks brand new after years of use to several countries.
 And this Setout Backpack from Tortuga is my new go-to backpack.

 But, small rolled luggage also works well in places where you won’t be carrying around your main pack much once you reach your guesthouse or hotel (remember, suitcase wheels can be a total pain on European cobblestoned roads).
 I love my Away carry-on (use my code SIMPLE to get $20 off).